mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 warfare is usually a clearer indication.

-Technological capability combined with settlement pattern will give an indication of the world’s government type.
+Technological capability combined with settlement pattern will give an indication of the world's government type.
 A centralised bureaucratic government is not possible unless the population are concentrated or electronic communications are available.
 A low-tech world with scattered settlements probably has a decentralised government system such as